-A native of Oakland, Terrie Odabi is an award-winning blues singer who has performed at the Monterey Blues Festival, Concord Pavilion and Fillmore Jazz Festival to name a few, and opened for Average White Band or Lenny Williams.
+A native of Oakland, Terrie Odabi is an award winning blues singer who has performed at the Monterey Blues Festival, Concord Pavilion and Fillmore Jazz Festival to name a few, and opened for Average White Band or Lenny Williams.
 She won both the 2014 and 2015 Bay Area Regional Finals International Blues Challenge and the 2015 Black Music Award for Best Female Blues Artist.
-She was also a Semi Finalist of the Memphis International Blues Challenge in both 2015 and 2014.
+She was also a Memphis International Blues Challenge Semi Finalist in both 2015 and 2014.
 She performs original stirring blues straight from the soul and her arrangements create a contemporary sound that set off her witty lyrics and powerful voice.
 She was a 2017 Blues Music Award Nominee for Best Soul Blues, Female Artist, and Best Emerging Artist Album for "My Blue Soul."

 Oakland Interfaith Gospel Choir

 Oakland Interfaith Gospel Choir, under the Musical Direction of Terrence Kelly, was originally founded by Living Jazz in 1986.
-In 1990, OIGC splintered off to form an independent corporation and has been, since that time, performing, touring and recording.
+In 1991, OIGC splintered off to form an independent corporation and has been, since that time, performing, touring and recording.
 The award-winning Choir’s exquisite harmonies and stirring gospel repertoire have led to performances with a wide variety of esteemed groups, such as Joshua Nelson, the Prince of Kosher Gospel; the Five Blind Boys of Alabama; and the Duke Ellington Orchestra.
 The Choir also appears on Grammy-winning albums by Linda Ronstadt, MC Hammer, Tramaine Hawkins, and others.
 The 70-voice choir is a six-time winner of the Gospel Academy Award for Best Community Choir of the Year, and recipient of the Gold Award at the International Music Festival in Sydney, Australia, a California Music Award of Special Recognition for Excellence, and a City of Oakland Key to Creativity.
-Directed by Terrance Kelly, OIGC has performed with Pharaoh Sanders, Stan Getz, Joan Baez, and Blind Boys of Alabama.
-The Choir recently returned from its debut performances at Montreux Jazz Festival and Molde International Jazz Festival, where all of its performances were sold out. oigc.org

 Living Jazz Children’s Project